-Scans of the individual team's data forms and the completed official scoring spreadsheet file for a Regional Competition shall be submitted through the score submission form located on the Host Resources section of aisc.org/ssbc by the host school as soon as possible after the competition.
+Scans of the individual team's data forms and the completed official scoring spreadsheet file for a Regional Competition shall be submitted through an online submission form by the host school or head judge as soon as possible after the competition.
 Regional Competition results are not final until the data forms and scoring spreadsheet file are submitted.
 Questions and comments regarding the spreadsheet should be sent to ssbcscorekeeper@aisc.org.